Recover Abandoned Checkouts on Shopify: 10+ Email Strategies and Actionable Tactics.

 If you are still in doubt about the use of Facebook Messenger remarketing for abandoned cart recovery, it’s time to give in.

 Facebook Messenger is a more recent addition to the eCommerce game.
 Give it a try and be one of the first few users.
-The result from this little messaging app might surpass your expectations.
+The result of this little messaging app might surpass your expectations.

 Besides improving customer experience with instant responses, using Facebook Messenger to remind customers of their awaiting checkout is an effective way to bring customers back.